Edit in GitHubLog an issue

 }

-The result of this call will be a JSON object containing the ID of the image:
+The result of this call is a JSON object containing the ID of the image:

 Copied to your clipboard